abhishek-kumar-code/Redfish_Public/SchemaGuideInput.md

 Initially we tried only to reference the ServiceRoot metadata in the root $metadata document, but this required us to use relative URLs for all of our @odata.type annotations for types that were hosted on-box, or absolute URLs for off-box metadata, and the client having to parse the URL to match just the fragment.
 Having the types defined or referenced from the service's $metadata allows us to just put a canonical fragment in the payload and decide in the service $metadata whether the reference is hosted on-box or off-box.
 So it turned out that putting the <References> for any used types in the metadata document allows all of our payloads to be shorter and more consistent by using fragments, as well as using versionless aliases for actions.

 ## @odata.type
+ - Description of @odata.type

 ## @odata.id
+ - Description of @odada.id

 ## Status
+ - Full details and enum table for the common status block
+ - State, Health, HealthRollUp

+# Redfish Schema Details

-# Common Properties
+# Excluded Properties

-The Common Properties section removes properties from any schema section.
+The Excluded Properties section removes properties from any schema section.
 If they require documentation, it should be included in the Introduction section of this document

 ## @odata.context
 ## @odata.type